 Sometimes I add walnuts for a variation.
 That nutty taste with the fruit always reminds me of a Waldorf salad and adds more flavor.

-Sometimes, I like adding a light creamy dressing to my fruit salad and other times, I serve it naked…. not as in I’m naked, when I serve it, but the fruit is naked.
+Occasionally, I like adding a light creamy dressing to my fruit salad and other times, I serve it naked…. not as in I’m naked, when I serve it, but the fruit is naked.
 Don’t make that mistake.

 The fruit salad dressing I use is very simple.
 It’s a mixture of sour cream, mayonnaise, powdered sugar….(not that much or use honey instead), and fresh lemon or lime juice.
 It really depends on what I have on hand.
 It’s sweet and tangy, which blends perfectly with any fruit salad recipe.